parth0cb/what-is-happening-in-india/README.md

 ## Configuration

-### Hugging Face API
+### LLM API

-The application uses Hugging Face's Serverless Inference API for text summarization.
+The application uses a configurable LLM API for text summarization (defaults to OpenAI).
 To enable this feature:

-1. Create a Hugging Face account at https://huggingface.co
-2. Generate an access token from Settings > Access Tokens
+1. Obtain an API key from your preferred LLM provider (e.g., OpenAI, or compatible services)
-3. Set the `HF_TOKEN` environment variable with your token
+2. Set the `LLM_API_KEY` environment variable with your API key
+3. Optionally configure `LLM_API_URL` and `LLM_MODEL_NAME` for custom endpoints/models

-If no token is provided, the application will still scrape news but won't be able to generate AI summaries.
+If no API key is provided, the application will still scrape news but won't be able to generate AI summaries, showing a configuration message instead.

 ### Model Configuration

-The application uses `HuggingFaceTB/SmolLM3-3B-hf` by default, which is optimized for efficiency and cost-effectiveness for this use case.
+The application defaults to OpenAI's `gpt-3.5-turbo` model, but can be configured to use any compatible model via the `LLM_MODEL_NAME` environment variable.

 ## Architecture

 - **News Scraper**: Handles web scraping from The Hindu website
-- **Summarizer**: Integrates with Hugging Face API for text generation
+- **Summarizer**: Integrates with configurable LLM API (OpenAI-compatible) for text generation
-- **Django Views**: Manages HTTP requests and responses
+- **Django Views**: Manages HTTP requests and responses with streaming for real-time progress
 - **Frontend**: Responsive HTML/CSS/JavaScript with dark theme support

 ## Dependencies

-- Django >= 4.2.0
+- Django
-- requests >= 2.31.0
+- requests
-- beautifulsoup4 >= 4.12.0
+- beautifulsoup4
-- dateparser >= 1.1.8
+- dateparser
-- huggingface-hub >= 0.19.0
+- huggingface-hub
+- celery
+- redis
+- python-dotenv
+- openai

 ## Notes